Like a Virgin? The Controversial Account of Mary, Mother of Jesus

 - Vestal Virgins: The Pious Maidens of Ancient Rome

 Tiberius took the name Josephus and created a family with Miriam and their little son Joshua (Jesus).
-The boy was famous for making all sorts of miracles, which he had learned from the old masters.
-Some of his abilities were said to be walking on water, changing water into wine, and many more.
+The boy was famous for completing all sorts ofmiracles, which he had learned from the old masters.
+Some of his abilities were said to be: walking on water, changing water into wine, and many more.
 But the scandalous story of Miriam and the two men may explain why some felt it was better if she was called ''the virgin''.